edelstone/tints-and-shades/README.md

 ## What is the Tint & Shade Generator?

 The Tint & Shade Generator is a precision color tool for producing accurate tints (pure white added) and shades (pure black added) from a given hex color in 5%, 10%, or 20% increments.
-Palette editing, related color generation, and export/share workflows are built in.

 ## Why is this tool unique?

 It takes the math seriously.
-In my experience similar tools get calculations incorrect due to rounding errors, creator preferences, or other inconsistencies.
+In my experience similar tools get the calculations incorrect due to rounding errors, creator preferences, or other inconsistencies.

 Testing shows that the output matches Chrome DevTools’ calculation method as well as some [established](https://css-tricks.com/snippets/sass/tint-shade-functions), [popular](https://sindresorhus.com/sass-extras/#color-function-tint) methods to derive tints and shades via Sass.

 ## When would I use this?

-When you want to move from a single color to a usable, communicable system.

-Typical use cases:
+It’s perfect if you’ll be:

-- Exploring and refining base colors visually
+- exploring and refining colors visually
-- Generating consistent tints and shades for UI states
+- generating consistent tints and shades for UI states
-- Building complementary palettes for accents or secondary UI
+- building complementary palettes for accents or secondary UI
-- Sharing palettes via link or image
+- sharing palettes via URL or image
-- Exporting colors for design tokens, CSS, or JSON
+- exporting colors for design tokens, CSS, or JSON

-Originally created for designers and developers, I’ve heard it’s equally useful for teachers, data pros, and people who make presentations.
+Originally created for designer and developer teams, it’s also useful for teachers, data professionals, and people who make presentations.

 ## Related colors